 Based on the past waiting list, with a hypothetical attrition rate of 50%, this could inject $53,000,000 Billion in new investment capital to as much as $103 billion.
 This could bring as many as 590,000 direct full time jobs, the equivalent of 7 years’ worth of new jobs for Ontario or more than double what Canada added as new jobs (that were mainly part time).
 Some variation could include immigration advisors making home equity type loans to foreign nationals for all or a portion of the investment.
 Similar to Hungarian residency bonds.

 To expedite, hire several retired US immigration officials to implement a Canadian version of the program.

 The regional centers themselves would be job creators.
 And could use the same U.S. formula to have eligible companies achieve “exemplar status”.
 That status would be a stamp of approval from the regional center and would make the investment projects pre-approved something investors would look for.

 Regional centers could fit into existing business development center (BDC) branches.Existing BDC staff would be well suited to administration of the regional center.
 Marketing and promotion conducted through provincial international offices around the world.

 A successful Canadian Visa Investor Program (C-VIP) could bring in many times more capital than every current and proposed program the government currently has.

 Targeted towards small and mid sized businesses, this investment would create a more diverse, robust & innovative economy.
 It would drive an economy that doesn’t rely on Canada to just continue to sell raw commodities.
 To further drive innovation and synergy, businesses could relocate to the government proposed super hubs for additional tax breaks and funding.

-Canada needs to start attracting foreign investment to prepare for the changing economy.
+Canada must start attracting foreign investment to prepare for the changing economy.
 A program like this would be tremendous win for the standing political party as the job creation numbers would be outstanding.